20 Best Things to Do in Zion National Park

 Spring

-Spring in Zion National Park is always a toss-up regarding the winter snowpack and when things will open for the season based on snowmelt.
+Spring in Zion National Park is always a toss-up regarding the winter snowpack and when certain things will open for the season based on snowmelt.

 The last thing to highlight when talking about spring is that snowmelt during the day often leads to black ice when temperatures dip below freezing overnight, and the park’s dramatic elevation gradients play a large role in what conditions will look like on different parts of a trail.
-That said, I strongly recommend visiting Zion National Park with micro-spikes during winter and spring, which is truly the best and safest way to get out and enjoy the trails!
+This might mean that the beginning of the Angels Landing Trail does not have black ice, but the uppermost elevations, where it is most dangerous, might be very slippery.

 Fall